THE BEST TRAVEL RESOURCES TO PLAN A TRIP

 - Be flexible with the airports.
 Sometimes the nearby airports have much better deals and help you to avoid several expensive flight changes just in exchange for a short bus or car trip to the next city.

 - Clear your cookies/use a different browser.
 Prices might go up the more you look at them, so make sure you clean your cookies before booking.

 - Use the best website for comparing the flight prices.
 My favourite websites for booking the cheapest flights are below:

-Kiwi.com has a great functionality of looking for flights based on the radius around the location and showing prices on the map!
-So useful, when you want the cheapest flight in the specific area.
-Check latest deals.
+Kiwi.com has a great functionality of looking for flights based on the radius around the location and showing prices on the map.
+It’s so useful, especially when you don’t have a set plan and you want to find the cheapest flight in a specific area.
+Check the latest deals.

 Booking.com is one of my favourite accommodation booking websites, they have a wide selection of rooms for all budgets, including cheap hostels, and allow FREE cancellation if your plans change – Check latest deals.

 VRBO (also known as Homeaway)- vacation rental portal, similar to Airbnb, but it has been longer on the market.
 It is gaining more popularity in Europe and USA and offers great deals on apartments in many countries around the world.
 Check the deals here.